morriswa/salon-service/README.md

 ## Purpose
 ### Business Owners
-This service will provide an API for business owners to manage their employees and provided services.
+This service will provide an API for Salon owners to manage their employees, manage the services they provide to clients, and utilize a (mock) payroll system.
+### Employees
+This service will provide an API for Salon employees to provide services to clients, manage their schedule, and collect (mock) paychecks and tips.
 ### Clients
-This service will provide an API for clients to book services with employees and make payments.
+This service will provide an API for clients to book Salon services with employees and make (mock) payments.